 by Jeremy Lampkin

-The bifrost (stylized lower case) Tarot is an occult deck rooted in Thoth/GD tradition, also influenced by the teachings of several of those who followed in Aleister Crowley’s footsteps, as well as mystical teachings from all through history. bifrost was designed for those who appreciate mystical traditions and new spiritual understandings (which often serve to undermine one’s convictions).
-Despite having modernized and easy to recognise symbolism, the nature of bifrost’s rich occult depth may make it potentially difficult for beginners.
+The bifrost (stylised lower case) Tarot is an occult deck rooted in Thoth/GD tradition, also influenced by the teachings of several of those who followed in Aleister Crowley’s footsteps, as well as mystical teachings from all through history. bifrost was designed for those who appreciate mystical traditions and new spiritual understandings (which often serve to undermine one’s convictions).
+Despite having modernised and easy to recognise symbolism, the nature of bifrost’s rich occult depth may make it potentially difficult for beginners.
 Those who are not prepared to deal with uncomfortable revelations may not want to use this deck, as it is intended to be used to break down the psyche, and therefore can cause major cognitive dissonance.

 Langustl Tarot

-by Stephan “Langustl” Lange
+by Stephan ‘Langustl’ Lange

 The Langustl Tarot‘s simplistic style of art is vibrant with life, relying on brilliant colour and contrast to portray the feelings of each card.
 The deck is based on both Crowley’s and Waite’s tarot methods, along with other systems such as astrology, Kabbala, and numerology.
 While simple enough for beginners to easily interpret, the deck is also challenging for students to learn its deep layers of symbolism.